 - Choose an option for how you want the guest author’s name to be displayed.

 Update any relevant contact information of the guest author.
-You can leave this blank for now and have the guest author log in and update this information once they have access to their account.
+You can also leave this blank for now and have the guest author log in and update this information once they have access to their account.

 - Add a short biography in the new user’s profile.
 We suggest adding a sentence that identifies this person as a guest author, like in the example below.
 In the Airy theme, this bio will show up next to the author’s name in the blog post.